balisujohn/localwriter/README.md

 ### Edit Selection
 A dialog box appears to prompt the user for instructions about how to edit the selected text, then the selected text is replaced by the edited text.

-So examples for use cases for this include changing the tone of an email, translating text to a different language, and semantically editing a scene in a story.
+Some examples for use cases for this include changing the tone of an email, translating text to a different language, and semantically editing a scene in a story.

 ## Setup

+First go to tags, and download the most recent version of `localwriter.oxt`.

 In libreoffice, Navigate to Tools, then Extensions Manager, then click `Add` and find the `localwriter.oxt` file in your filesystme.
 You will be directed to read the license then the extension should be installed.